Emmett Till's family calls for justice after finding an unserved arrest warrant in his case - KESQ

 Professor claimed Donham recanted testimony that Emmett Till grabbed her

-While Emmett Till’s killing remains a touchstone moment in the United States’ long struggle with racial injustice and inequality, to this day, no one has been held criminally responsible.
+While Emmett’s killing remains a touchstone moment in the United States’ long struggle with racial injustice and inequality, to this day, no one has been held criminally responsible.

-Roy Bryant and Milam later took Till from his bed, ordered him into the back of a pickup truck and beat him before shooting him in the head and tossing his body into the Tallahatchie River.
-But they were both acquitted of murder following a trial in which Carolyn Bryant testified that Till grabbed and verbally threatened her.
+Roy Bryant and Milam later took Emmett from his bed, ordered him into the back of a pickup truck and beat him before shooting him in the head and tossing his body into the Tallahatchie River.
+But they were both acquitted of murder following a trial in which Carolyn Bryant testified that Emmett grabbed and verbally threatened her.
 The jury deliberated for barely an hour.

 In 2007, a Mississippi grand jury declined to indict Donham on charges.
 And according to archived FBI documents, Milam and Roy Bryant were arrested on a kidnapping charge in 1955, but a grand jury failed to indict them.
 “The original court, District Attorney, and investigative records related to the 1955 investigation have been apparently lost,” the FBI said in a 2006 report.